Uli Hoeness steps down from Bayern Munich presidency, Oliver Kahn joins board | DW | 30.08.2019

 Rummenigge is likely to wield more power after November and his penchant for Italian coaches — and the availability of former Juventus coach Massimiliano Allegri — could mean a change in the coaching staff should Bayern falter on the field.

-Bayern have made some signings but having missed out on key summer target Leroy Sane and only made the loan signings of Ivan Perisic and Philippe Coutinho in attacking areas, Bayern are still no closer to addressing the depth issues out wide that the deaprture of Ribery and Robben created.
+Bayern have made some signings this summer, but having missed out on key target Leroy Sane and only bringing in the loan signings of Ivan Perisic and Philippe Coutinho in attacking areas, the club is still no closer to addressing the depth issues out wide that were created with the departure of Ribery and Robben.

 Away from the pitch, one of the first tasks for 65-year-old Hainer will be to smooth relations with the club's shareholders, who voiced their criticism of Hoeness for entering into a partnership with Qatar.